Welcome to my Trip Report from the past!

 My very first ride on the Airbus A320 family goes to this aircraft, the Airbus A319 and later on I flew on the airline's Airbus A320 from Vancouver to Los Angeles.

 Now, it is in this current livery.
 In my opinion, United Airlines needs fresh new livery.

 Engines: 2 X V2500

 Boarded the aircraft, I got the window seat.
 The interior was similar to the airline's 747-400 so I got used to it at that point.
-I remember how quiet the engine start up and how smooth the aircraft was comparing to the Boeing 737 Classics, I felt it was a much better aircraft than its competitor, 737.
+I remember how quiet the engine startup and how smooth the aircraft as compared to the Boeing 737 Classics, I felt it was a much better aircraft than its competitor, 737.

 San Francisco has a lot of runways, and I remembered the powerful take off of it, it was a "Wow" from my reaction.

 The flight to Vancouver was very smooth and I think I saw an American Actress on board, sitting a row behind me.
 Her face looked so familiar - Helen Hunt is the name.
 Till today, I have images of her with her husband and a kid.
 I may got the wrong person though.

 Here are the interior shots of United Airline's A319 cabin